Alcator C-Mod: 2013–2016: Final operations and shutdown

 Alcator C-Mod was slated to shut down in October 2013.
 However, the 2014 Congressional omnibus spending bill explicitly specified operation of the experiment, providing $22 million.
 The experimental operation was restarted in February 2014.

 Funding was once again extended for FY 2015, although the omnibus bill that provided the funding explicitly stated that no funding would be provided beyond FY 2016.

 In 2016 Alcator C-Mod set a world record for plasma pressure in a magnetically confined fusion device, reaching 2.05 atmospheres – a 15 percent jump over the previous record of 1.77 atmospheres (also held by Alcator C-Mod).
 This record plasma had a temperature of 35 million degrees C, lasted for 2 seconds, and yielded 600 trillion fusion reactions.
 The run involved operation with a toroidal magnetic field of 5.7 tesla.
 It reached this milestone on its final day of operation.

 Following completion of operations at the end of September 2016, the facility has been placed into safe shutdown, with no additional experiments planned at this time.
 There is a wealth of data archived from the more than 20 years of operations, and the experimental and theoretical teams continue to analyze the results and publish them in the scientific literature.

 The Alcator C-Mod plasma pressure record of 2.05 atmosphere will likely hold for some time.
 The only machine currently under construction that is predicted to break this record is the ITER tokamak in France.
-ITER is not expected to be fully operational until 2032, meaning that Alcator C-Mod's record will hold for 15 years unless another new device is constructed before then.
+ITER is not expected to be fully operational until 2034, meaning that Alcator C-Mod's record will hold for more than 15 years unless another new device is constructed before then.